rizvi19/Online_Book_Review_Community/README.md

 - manage.py migrate
 - manage.py runserver 8080

+Make sure Python is installed in the system.
+After that all mentioned packages should be installed.
+Assuring that, first run \textbf{manage.py makemigrations} as this is django project.
+Then run manage.py migrate and run manage.py runserver 8080.
+Then hover the http://127.0.0.1:8080/, click Follow Link.
+In the browser the site will be open.

 ## Features

 - **User Authentication**: Sign up, log in, and log out functionalities.